juanino/pymetric/README.md

 graphite for graphing in grafana, but can be used as an example to collect other things

 # usage
-* edit the pymetric_config.py and set the ip or hostname of the graphite server
 * copy the sample config file
+* get some modules from pip (yes i know this is more than i need, but i need it for other projects)
+* edit the config with your graphite server
 * run the program

 ```
-# python pymetric.py
 # cp  pymetric_config_sample.py pymetric_config.py
+# ./getmodules.sh
+# vi pymetric_config.py
+# ./pymetric.py
 ```